What the NFL’s new TV deal means for the league, fans and networks

 Streaming services ESPN+, Peacock (NBC) and Paramount+ (CBS) will also carry games.

 Thursday night is where fans will see the biggest change, with Amazon getting exclusive streaming rights to those games.
 Local markets will still air games over broadcast TV, but other fans will need to be Amazon Prime subscribers (or have a friend willing to lend their login) to watch.
-NFL Network will still simulcast a small handful of games.

 How long are the deals?

-CBS, Fox and NBC inked 11-year deals, with ESPN signing up for 12 years, which will allow the deals with those networks to expire together at the end of the 2033 season.
+CBS, Fox and NBC signed 11-year deals, with ESPN signing up for 12 years, which will allow the deals with those networks to expire together at the end of the 2033 season.

 How much are the networks paying?